Arabic Poetry Project for Teens

 Lens on Life provides photography training for marginalized youth around the world.
-With initial funding from Catalyst, Lens of Life conducted a five-day photography workshop for Syrian teens in the Za’atari refugee camp in Jordan.
-The workshop was followed by a gallery show of the Syrian teens’ photographs and auction at the Benrubi Gallery in New York City.
-Lens on Life is using the funds raised at the auction to create a year-round photography program in Za’atari, staffed by local photography instructors.
+With initial funding from the Catalyst Foundation, Lens of Life conducted a five-day photography workshop for Syrian teens in the Za’atari refugee camp in Jordan.
+The workshop was followed by a gallery show and auction of the Syrian teens’ photographs in New York City.
+The funds raised at the auction allowed Lens on Life to launch a year-round photography program for youth in Za’atari camp, staffed by local Syrian photography instructors.

 Sounds of Palestine

-The Catalyst Foundation is proud to support Sounds of Palestine, a music school in the town of Bethlehem that aims to increase Palestinian children’s social empowerment through music.
-Working in partnership with Musicians Without Borders, Sounds of Palestine offers early music education in kindergarten, and a comprehensive music education to school-age children through regular after-school and summer programs.
+Sounds of Palestine offers comprehensive music education to school-age children through regular after-school and summer programs.
 The curriculum is designed to teach musical skills as well as self-confidence and social development.
 Local Palestinian music teachers lead after school classes on individual instruments, orchestra, choir, and music theory for over 140 students every week.
 The center also offers transportation, home-cooked meals, and on-site social worker support for all children participating in the program, including many with special needs.

-Sounds of Palestine began this project by teaching music education in the kindergartens of two refugee camps in Bethlehem in 2012.
-As those first children have grown and continued in the program, the program has grown up with them; a new class of young children is added every year.
-Instructors have found that by providing a safe space for instrument instruction, children build discipline and resilience, as well as technical music skills.
+Sounds of Palestine started teaching music education in the kindergartens of two refugee camps in Bethlehem in 2012.
+As those first children have grown and continued in the program, the program has grown up with them: a new class of young children is added every year.
 The children involved in Sounds of Palestine’s kindergarten, after-school program, and summer camps have been invited to perform on Radio Bethlehem, in Manger Square, and at a Bethlehem school’s graduation ceremony.

 Syrian Refugee Kids Can Code